Nidoskull/LalifeTeam-Origins/elf-origin/README.txt

 + probably more once i think of anything at all
 ideas:
 phasing through leaves
+== nerfs if you kill stuff:
+	- hostiles slight nerf
+	-
-buffs the longer you haven't killed something quicker draw speed for bows if in range of an active jukebox get powerful regen & resistance? misty step? other magic? i could theoretically reuse the hypnosis effect from the vampire...
+quicker draw speed for bows (BIG maybe. like it fits thematically but sir your bow powers) == if in range of an active jukebox get powerful regen & resistance? misty step? other magic? i could theoretically reuse the hypnosis effect from the vampire...

 i need nerfs :/